Skip to content

 Tokens signed with either secret validate during this window.
 Restart/roll the gateway to pick up the new value (it's read fresh per validate_jwt call from the process environment, but the environment itself only changes on restart in most deployments).

 2. Start issuing new tokens signed with the new secret.
-The gateway itself never issues JWTs (it only validates externally-issued ones — see validate_jwt in gateway/src/routes/mod.rs), so this step happens in whatever system mints your JWTs.
+The gateway itself never issues JWTs (it only validates externally-issued ones — see validate_jwt in src/src/routes/mod.rs), so this step happens in whatever system mints your JWTs.

 3. Wait out the rotation window — at least as long as the longest-lived outstanding token's exp, so nothing still in circulation depends on the old secret.